 It doesn’t get much better than summertime in the Pacific Northwest.
 One of my favorite perks: u-pick fields are in full swing!
-So far, I’ve picked strawberries, raspberries, plums, apricots, and cherries.
-Up next: blueberries and marionberries.
-Thanks to the heat we had in May and June, many crops are ahead of last year’s schedule.
+Strawberries, raspberries, plums, apricots, and cherries.
+Blueberries and marionberries, oh my!

 Even if you haven’t made it out to the fields yet, don’t despair!
 Blackberries, tomatoes, and peaches will be ripe in August, followed by apples, prunes, and pears in September and October.
 Even if you can’t make it out to the fields at all, don’t despair!
 There are tons of great options that deliver fresh-picked produce from the fields to a parking lot or farm stand near you.